opencog/opencog/opencog/nlp/learn/run/README.md

                                 the processes.
 One terminal calls `launch-cogserver.scm`
                                 with guile to start the cogserver, and another one telnets into it using a language-specific port.
-You need to pass it the parsing mode (pair, cmi or mst), the language of the texts to process and the database credentials as arguments.
+You need to pass it the parsing mode (pair, cmi or mst) and the language of the texts to process.
+Optionally you can pass the database credentials as arguments.
 You can use spare terminals to process several corpora at the same time.
 Use F3 and F4 to switch between the different terminals.

  -- `text-process.sh` the top-level parser script; it performs batch processing of
                       input text files in the specified mode and language you pass as